-Leaving magical Monemvasia behind us, we began the next part of our journey.
-We headed to Nafplio with a few interesting stops on the way.
-Our days were filled with canons and castles, goats and greek mythology, olive trees and ocean.
+As we headed to Nafplio our days were filled with canons and castles, goats and Greek mythology, olive trees and endless ocean views.

-Although the weather was windy, it was also sunny and therefore perfect to do some washing.
-I am getting adept at the old ‘hand washing’ technique.
-I wash, rinse and then it goes through the spin cycle (that’s Lars!).
-Teamwork at it’s best!
-Sometimes we use a self-serve launderette but they are virtually impossible to find in Greece as dry cleaners seem to be the go here.
-Doing our own washing saves us money and is good exercise because you get quite an arm workout!
-Also, not a bad setting to be hanging out the washing.
+The weather was windy but sunny, therefore perfect for drying washing.
+I had become adept at the old ‘hand washing’ technique.
+I wash, rinse and then put it through the spin cycle, AKA Lars.
+Teamwork at its best.
+Sometimes we use a self-serve launderette, but they are almost impossible to find in Greece, as dry cleaners seem to be the go here.
+However, doing our own washing saves money and you get a fantastic arm workout.

 Kids and Koutroufa

 On route to Nafplio, we planned to have a look at a 2000-year-old olive tree situated in the village square of Koutroufa.
 We were however sidetracked on the way by some cute kids.
 The four-legged type.
 There seemed to be hundreds of them.
 We’re suckers for anything slightly resembling ‘cute’ – well I am particularly – so we just had to stop to take some photos.
 Unfortunately, they were pretty timid and we couldn’t entice any over to the fence.